 - Emphasise the importance of abstaining from sexual activity (including oral sex) for fourteen days after treatment (if azithromycin is used) or on completion (if doxycycline used) and until symptoms have resolved and partners have also completed treatment.

 - Urethral malignancy

-Approach to a patient with symptoms suggestive of urethritis
+Approach to a patient with potential urethritis symptoms

 - Full history including full sexual history.

 - Examination: local - looking for discharge, skin lesions and systemic examination.

 - Refer to a GUM clinic, unless providing sexual healthcare as an enhanced service in primary care.

 - Arrange an FPU and, if necessary, a urethral smear.